JCGuest/JCGuest.github.io/_posts/2019-12-03-how_to_build_a_sinatra_web_app.markdown

 ```

 ### Database and Migrations
 Once your adapter, rakefile and all your gems are set up; you can start to set up your migrations and data tables.
 ActiveRecord gives you the powerful tool of migrations which act as version control.
-You create these versions with the command rake db:create_migration NAME="name of migration".
+You create these versions with the command rake ``` db:create_migration NAME="name of migration" ```.
 This will automatically generate a 'migrate' folder in your 'db' directory where you will do things like create tables.
 Here is the migration I used to create my user table:

 ```
 class CreateUsers < ActiveRecord::Migration[6.0]